 Filming a Kool-Aid commercial was tough work in those days!
 This was one of the last photos taken of the trio and most likely Michael's final Monkees project during the group's original incarnation.

-Kool-Aid acted as sponsors when The Monkees television series started in reruns on CBS in the fall of 1969.
+Kool-Aid acted as sponsors when The Monkees television series debuted in syndication on CBS in the fall of 1969.

 It's sometimes easy to forget that The Monkees (and in particular, their television series) became very much a staple of kids-themed Saturday afternoon television in the late 1960s and early 1970s.
 After The Monkees and NBC mutually agreed to end production of The Monkees in 1968 after only two seasons (and multiple Emmy Awards, including Outstanding Comedy Series in 1967), the series premiered in syndication in the fall of 1969 on a new network, CBS, where it was shown through September 1972 (either at 12 noon or 12:30 pm).
 Shortly afterward, the show moved to ABC, where it aired through the summer of 1973 (during the 1 pm time slot).